• Skip to primary navigation

 • 4 tablespoons olive oil (1 tablespoon for potatoes and 3 tablespoons for chorizo crust)

-• 3 teaspoon herbs de Provence (1 teaspoon for potatoes and 2 teaspoon for chorizo crust)
+• 3 teaspoons herbs de Provence (1 teaspoon for potatoes and 2 teaspoon for chorizo crust)

 • salt and pepper to taste

-• 1 pound of thinly sliced chorizo sausage (casings removed)
+• 1 pound chorizo sausage thinly sliced (casings removed)

 • 2 small zucchinis